gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 also can add other users and groups with corresponding permissions to ease the administration.

-Now, let's create an initial structure in a newly created directory according to common Unix conventions:
+Now, let's create an initial structure of the newly created directory according to common Unix conventions:

 - `C:\Server\bin` — contains control scripts